-The Observatory prepares a report of weather conditions prevailing at 9 a.m. and 4 p.m., which is sent to the radio-station for broadcasting and to the Harbourmaster's office.
+The Observatory prepares a report of weather conditions prevailing at 9 a.m. and 4 p.m., which is sent to the Radio Station for broadcasting and to the Harbourmaster's office.
 Owing to the settled weather conditions occurring in the South Seas from May to October, the morning report is not sent out by wireless during these months.

-The following stations now issue daily reports in co-operation with the Apia Observatory: Papeete, Tahiti; Norfolk Island; Vila, New Hebrides; and Ocean Island.
+The following stations now issue daily reports under the supervision of the Apia Observatory: Papeete, Tahiti; Norfolk Island; Vila, New Hebrides; and Ocean Island.
 These reports, which during the year number about 2,900, render useful service to shipping in those waters by giving timely warning of the development and progress of cyclones.
+All the weather observers have been extremely conscientious, but closer personal supervision and occasional inspection of instruments are desirable.
+On the other hand, special praise should be given to the Suva Weather Station, under Captain E. W. G. Twentyman, which approaches the ideal.